webplatform/docs/guides/lesser-known_semantic_elements/index.md

 a visual, presentational effect, there is actually some precedent in literature for such an element to exist.
-Within a chapter (which could be described as a section within a book), a horizontal rule will appear between scenes that occur in different times and/or places.
+Within a chapter (which could be described as a section within a book), a horizontal rule may appear between scenes that occur in different times and/or places.
 Also, poetry can use decorative breaks to separate different stanzas of the poem.